DAZCHUU-ONLY/DAZCHUU-ONLY/README.md

 </div>
 <br>

-✧*:･ﾟ✧*:･ﾟ* "The perfect match of light and dark.
+✧*:･ﾟ✧*:･ﾟ* "The perfect balance of light and dark.
 Each other's only Tainted—and No Longer Human." *:･ﾟ✧*:･ﾟ✧

 Strict DAZCHUU.
 If Nakadaz or no-preference multi-shipping doesn’t repulse u, we’re not a match.